Is it PPD?

 Cod Liver Oil

 Fat for your brain!
 This oil provides Omega 3 fatty acids which are crucial for brain health and immune function and building your cell walls.
 It also provides Vitamins A and D, which the body needs for a sunny disposition.
 My favorite brands of Cod Liver Oil are: Nordic Naturals or Rosita.
 My family loves the Nordic Naturals brand best, but I'm itching to get my hands on some Rosita because it's like, the best, apparently.
 It's best to just consume it by itself cold alongside food.
+You can get both versions of Cod Liver Oil on Fullscript and if you order through me, you can get 20% off.

 Protein and more Omega 3 fatty acids (are you seeing a pattern here?) are crucial for our cells, including those in our brain.
 I recommend this Super Easy Baked Salmon recipe.
 It's so easy to prepare and delicious.
 If baking salmon is too much, you can also purchase pre-packaged smoked Salmon or canned sardines or tuna.
 Brands that I love are Wild Planet and Safe Catch because when eating fish we should pay attention to keeping mercury intake at an absolute minimum.
 Ideally zero mercury is best, but unrealistic in the world we live in.